magento/knowledge-base/src/how-to/general/redirect-http-to-https-for-all-pages-on-cloud-force-tls.md

 ---
 title: Redirect HTTP to HTTPS for all pages on Cloud (Force TLS)
-labels: Magento Commerce Cloud,Fastly,security,cloud,TLS,Pro,redirect,2.1,routes.yaml,2.1.4,how to,Starter,1.2.4
+labels: 1.2.4,2.1,2.1.4,Fastly,Magento Commerce Cloud,Pro,Starter,TLS,cloud,how to,redirect,routes.yaml,security
 ---

 Activate the Fastly's Force TLS functionality in Magento Admin to enable the global HTTP to HTTPS redirect for all pages of your Magento Commerce (Cloud) store.

 This article provides detailed [steps](#steps), a quick overview of the Force TLS feature, affected versions, and links to related documentation.

-<h2 id="steps">Steps</h2>
+## Steps

-<h3 id="step-1-configure-secure-urls">Step 1: Configure Secure URLs</h3>
+### Step 1: Configure Secure URLs

 In this step, we define the secure URLs for the store.
 If that's already done, go to [Step 2: Enable Force TLS](#step-2-enable-force-tls).